willdady/foreman/README.md

 ### Foreman

-Foreman (this project) is a self-hostable Rust-based agent which retrieves jobs from a control server and executes them inside a containerised environment.
+Foreman (this project) is a Rust-based job scheduling agent which retrieves jobs from a control server and executes them inside a containerised environment.
-It is intentionally designed to be run in private subnets behind a NAT gateway, without the need to be exposed to the internet directly.
+It is designed to be run in private subnets behind a NAT gateway, without the need to be exposed to the internet.

 Foreman is similar in spirit to a CI/CD agent but more generic.